 The average wedding produces up to 600 pounds of waste - just for one day!
 Favors, programs, uneaten food - even flowers create waste.
-These seven easy tips can help you greatly reduce the what goes in the trash can, so your wedding day will celebrate your love for each other, and for the earth.
+These seven easy tips can help you greatly reduce what goes in the trash can, so your wedding day will celebrate your love for each other, and for the Earth.

 NIX THE PAPER

 Thinking about whether you need each piece of paper is an easy way to reduce your wedding day footprint.
 Consider the amount of paper that is used.
 From invitations and save the dates to RSVP cards, programs, thank you notes and envelopes - even wrapping paper or paper cups and plates from your shower and bachelorette party - all create a lot of bulk that just goes into the can.

 Where possible, swap out paper products for electronic versions.
 Online shower and bachelorette party invitations are a great start.
 If you're not sold on emailed invitations for the wedding itself, consider online RSVPs.
 When you do need physical paper pieces, look for recycled paper.
 There are even companies that provide beautiful paper made with flower seeds inside, so guests can 'plant' their invitations after they are done.
 For disposable plates and utensils, look for biodegradable products, or those made from sustainable materials like bamboo.
 They often look better than the normal paper ones, and they're much better than filling up the landfill.

 Do you know how many guests forget to bring home those wedding favors you so painstakingly chose?
 A lot.
 You'll end up with a lot of leftovers.
 Skip the favors altogether - we promise your guests won't even notice the absence of Jordan almonds or dinner mints.

 If you're set of giving your guests a token for their attendance, try sustainable gifts like bird seed feeders, seed packets, locally made jam or honey, potted plants or succulents, or dried cooking spices.